 Describe the six ARAR waivers and how each might be used

 Please note pre-work is required for this course.
-Attendees will be required to attend a two-part webinar series that will cover introductory materials including a review of important definitions, the ARAR identification process, ARAR waivers, and a review of the most common Federal ARARs.
-Each webinar will be 2 hours long and will be presented by the same instructors involved in the classroom portion of the training.
+Attendees will be required to attend a three-part webinar series that will cover introductory materials including a review of important definitions, the ARAR identification process, ARAR waivers, and a review of the most common Federal ARARs.
+Each webinar will be 2- to 3-hours long and will be presented by the same instructors involved in the classroom portion of the training.
 Dates for the live webinars will be sent via email to those registered to attend the classroom training.
 If you are not able to attend the live webinar series, it will be recorded and a link to the recording will be provided to those registered to attend the classroom training that will allow you to listen at your convenience prior to the classroom delivery.
-If you have any questions regarding the webinars, please feel free to contact Jodi McCarty, ICF at firstname.lastname@example.org.
+If you have any questions regarding the webinars, please feel free to contact Jodi McCarty, ICF at email@example.com.

 Important Notice: Due to the content presented during a CEC course and the restrictions in place for non-citizens to enter federal buildings, international attendees are not permitted to attend CEC courses.